Skip to main content

 Module Required

-You must include the MenuFactoryModule in your application in order to use these features.
+You must include the MenuFactoryModule (Web, Desktop) in your application in order to use these features.

 package controls import io.nacular.doodle.application.Application import io.nacular.doodle.application.Modules.Companion.MenuFactoryModule import io.nacular.doodle.application.application import io.nacular.doodle.controls.popupmenu.MenuFactory import io.nacular.doodle.core.Display import org.kodein.di.instance class MenuApp(display: Display, menus: MenuFactory): Application { override fun shutdown() {} } fun menusModule() { //sampleStart application(modules = listOf(MenuFactoryModule)) { MenuApp(display = instance(), menus = instance()) } //sampleEnd }